Korean Jujube Tea with Ginger (Daechu Cha)

 Difficulty Easy

-Jujubes or Chinese Red Dates are full of antioxidants, vitamin C, and fiber.
-In other words, they boost immunity, lower blood sugar levels, prevent constipation, reverse free radical damage, and even help you sleep better at night.
+They are packed full of antioxidants, vitamin C, and vitamins and minerals.
+The health benefits are numerous.
+They boost immunity, lower blood sugar levels, prevent constipation, reverse free radical damage, and even help you sleep better at night.

 Ingredients:

-• Dried Jujubes.
-Also known as Chinese red dates.
+• Jujubes.
+Jujubes are dried red dates.
+They are also known as Chinese red dates.
 Buy the seedless kind!
-Much easier if they’re already pitted.

 • Sugar.
-I prefer sugar over honey.
 The sugar crystals wrap around the minced dates + ginger and melt into sugary, candied goodness.
 It’s also easier to mix and transfer into the container.
-But you can certainly sub with honey if you like!
+I prefer sugar over honey.
+But you can certainly swap with honey if you like.

 • Cinnamon.
 Provides depth and subtle earthy sweetness.